 Do you routinely have a lot of electrical parts scattered throughout your workshop?
 Maybe you have things like wire, nuts, or bolts, but you don’t have enough to justify setting up a whole storage area for.
 If this is the case, you can get a plastic binder with clear pouches to help you organize your items.

 This binder can sit on your workbench out of your way.
 Set up one pouch for nuts, one for bolts, one for electrical components, and so on.
 You can label each pouch so you know exactly what’s in it at a glance.
 Once you have all of your pouches, secure them in a large binder.
 Each pouch zips closed, so there’s no fear of losing your parts.
 The binder adds another layer or protection.

-To make this tool storage idea better, clear out a small space for your binders and set one up for every component.
+To make these tool storage ideas better, clear out some room for your binders and set one up for every component.

 15. Binder Clip Bandsaw Blade Holders

 Bandsaw blades can be very expensive, and you don’t want to put them somewhere where they’ll accidentally get damaged as you work.
-Fortunately, there is a quick and inexpensive tool storage idea to help protect your blades, and all you need is binder clips, pegboard, and attachments to go into the pegboard.
+Fortunately, there are quick and inexpensive tool storage ideas to help protect your blades, and all you need is binder clips, pegboard, and attachments to go into the pegboard.
 You can make labels for each clip as well.

 Get your binder clips and slip your bandsaw blades into it.
 The metal feet should be facing up with the clip portion hanging down.
 Add a label to each clip that tells you what size bandsaw blade is in it.
 Use the metal feet to hang the blades up on the pegs in your pegboard.
 Depending on the size of the blade, you can add more than one blade of the same size to each clip.